Ronel Blanco

 Ronel De Jesus Blanco (born August 31, 1993) is a Dominican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+He signed with the Astros as an international free agent in 2016, and made his MLB debut in 2022.
+He threw a no-hitter against the Toronto Blue Jays in 2024.

 Career

+2016–2023

-Blanco signed with the Houston Astros as an international free agent on April 27, 2016.
+Blanco was a corner infielder and outfielder before he began pitching at the age of 18, and signed with the Houston Astros as an international free agent on April 27, 2016, aged 22.
 He split the 2016 season between the DSL Astros and the GCL Astros, going a combined 7–1 with a 2.13 ERA and 59 strikeouts over 50 2/3 innings.
 Blanco split the 2017 season between the Quad Cities River Bandits and the Buies Creek Astros, going a combined 6–5 with a 3.38 ERA and 79 strikeouts over 88 innings.
 He split the 2018 season between Buies Creek and the Corpus Christi Hooks, going a combined 7–1 with a 3.65 ERA and 71 strikeouts over 56 2/3 innings.
 Blanco split the 2019 season between the Tri-City ValleyCats, Corpus Christi, and the Round Rock Express, going a combined 5–2 with a 4.96 ERA and 57 strikeouts over 49 innings.
 Blanco did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Blanco spent the 2021 season with the Sugar Land Skeeters.

 On April 7, 2022, the Astros selected Blanco's contract and placed him on the major league roster.
 On April 9, he made his major league debut in the eighth inning against the Los Angeles Angels.
+On March 28, 2023, it was announced that Blanco had made the Astros' Opening Day roster for a second consecutive season.
+Blanco debuted as a starting pitcher in the major leagues on June 1, 2023, earning the win in a 5–2 final over the Angels after tossing 5 1/3 innings with seven hits, three walks, two earned runs allowed and five strikeouts.